-The Sherman Kent School is the DI’s component of CIA University and provides basic analytic training and more advanced courses in specialized skills.
+The Sherman Kent School is the DA’s component of CIA University and provides basic analytic training and more advanced courses in specialized skills.

 - The Kent School also offers a wide range of intermediate- and advanced-level training for analysts and managers on analytic methodologies, substantive issues, and leadership skills.

-- This DI-specific curriculum is supplemented by courses offered in the CIA University’s Leadership and Mission Academies, which focus on broader leadership development issues and substantive training.
+- This DA-specific curriculum is supplemented by courses offered in the CIA University’s Leadership and Mission Academies, which focus on broader leadership development issues and substantive training.

 Analysts can take advantage of part-time or evening course work at the multitude of excellent universities in the Washington, D.C. area.
 Full-time study options are available on a select basis through individual offices.
 Individuals also may compete for a study position at one of the military services programs, such as the National War College or the Army or Naval War College.

 Because language capability is an important part of the analyst’s toolkit, CIA University offers a range of full-time language training opportunities.
 In addition, the DA sponsors part-time courses in such languages as Arabic, Persian, Chinese, and Russian.